 - Consideration should be given to refurbishing the existing heating systems.
 Diamond cutters can be used to chase around the couplings to get at the tails and to upgrade the existing heating coils. - Proposal fails to justify the substantial alterations proposed - Existing heating coils are not at the end of their life only the connecting pipework has deteriorated so the new pipework should be installed to this. - No evidence to justify assertion that the existing heating system is broken and unsalvageable - Supporting information appears to suggest the problems that residents have with the system are reducing rather than increasing - There are alternatives which could be considered (double glazing, insulation of various parts of the building, replacement of some pipework, maintain the boilers (no Heat interface Unit (HIU's)) and then look at internal works) - Why can't the new pipework be connected to the existing coils?
-Less disruption inside the flats so it has become necessary to consider an alternative heating system.
-See Existing heating system and its replacement section for further details.
+Less disruption inside the flats

 Officer's response: Sections of the existing pipework have corroded and become clogged.
-There are difficulties in refurbishing the existing heating system and it is not possible to connect the existing coils to the new pipework
+There are difficulties in refurbishing the existing heating system.
+Although it may be possible to connect the existing coils to the new pipework, this would require significant disruption to historic fabric within some of the flats within the blocks with no guarantee that the coils will continue to operate across the entire estate, so it has become necessary to consider an alternative heating system.
+See Existing heating system and its replacement section for further details.